CheccaAird/CouseraGettingAndCleaningDataProject/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The resulting file from these steps is called tidy_data_set.txt, and could not be commited to Cousera due to an error.
+The resulting file from these steps is called tidy_data_set.txt, and can be found on the Git repo as well as the Cousera site.

 CodeBook.md describes the data.